SINGAPORE COUNTRY GUIDE

 You’ll also need personal documents such as your passport when you are applying to form your company.

 Foreign investors are welcome to invest and form companies within Singapore.
+You can own 100% of practically any type of business as a foreigner here.

 Corporate income tax in Singapore is taxed at 17%.
 Tax incentives are also offered for new startups in the city.
 Certain industries also receive special tax exemptions.